More about: Florence Hop-On Hop-Off Bus

 - Brunelleschi's Dome: A masterpiece of Renaissance engineering.
 Climb to the top of its 463 steps to enjoy a unique view of the city.

 - Piazza del Duomo: The monumental heart of Florence, where the Duomo, the Baptistery and the Campanile are located.
-Don't miss our fast-track tickets to the Duomo to avoid the queues.
+Don't miss our fast-track tickets to the Duomo to avoid queues.

 - Palazzo Pitti and Boboli Gardens: Former residence of nobles and now a museum full of art galleries and Renaissance gardens overlooking the Tuscan landscape.